 This is just one of the many different approaches that can be utilised and researched.

-The big thing I believe though is that we will always be slowly finding better ways.
+The big thing I believe though is that we will always be slowly finding better ways or even just more potential options which could be effective.
 More importantly, good practitioners will be more adept at choosing which approach would be the best option for each individual client.